mazipan/nuxt-storage/README.md

 ## How to install and use

-Install using NPM or Yarnm
+Install using NPM or Yarn

 ```bash
 # NPM